bbauska/JS-CellarDoor/README.md

 }
 ```

-### Explanation
+<h3>Explanation</h3>

-The solution to this problem is to use a depth-first traversal approach to recursively explore the left and right subtrees of each node and check if the current node's value is within the valid range based on its position in the binary search tree.
+The solution to this problem is to use a depth-first traversal approach to recursively explore
+the left and right subtrees of each node and check if the current node's value is within the
+valid range based on its position in the binary search tree.

 - Check if the current node is `null`.
-If it is, return `true` because an empty tree is a valid binary search tree.
+If it is, return `true` because an empty tree is a
+  valid binary search tree.
-- Check if the current node's value is less than or equal to the `min` value or greater than or equal to the `max` value.
-If it is, return `false` because the current node's value is not within the valid range based on its position in the binary search tree.
+- Check if the current node's value is less than or equal to the `min` value or greater than or
+  equal to the `max` value.
+If it is, return `false` because the current node's value is not
+  within the valid range based on its position in the binary search tree.
-- Recursively call the `isValidBST` function on the current node's left subtree, passing in the `min` value and the current node's value as the `max` value.
+- Recursively call the `isValidBST` function on the current node's left subtree, passing in the
+  `min` value and the current node's value as the `max` value.
-- Recursively call the `isValidBST` function on the current node's right subtree, passing in the current node's value as the `min` value and the `max` value.
+- Recursively call the `isValidBST` function on the current node's right subtree, passing in the
+  current node's value as the `min` value and the `max` value.
-- If the current node's value is within the valid range based on its position in the binary search tree and both the left and right subtrees are valid binary search trees, return `true`.
+- If the current node's value is within the valid range based on its position in the binary
+  search tree and both the left and right subtrees are valid binary search trees, return
+  `true`.
 Otherwise, return `false`.

-### Try It Out
+<h3>Try It Out</h3>

 Let's test out our solution with the following binary search tree: